Taritsyn/BundleTransformer/NuGet/BundleTransformer.JsMin/readme.txt

    =============
    RELEASE NOTES
    =============
-   C# port of Douglas Crockford's JSMin was updated to version of March 29 2013.
+   Changed the architecture of the C# port of Douglas Crockford's JSMin.

    ====================
    POST-INSTALL ACTIONS